 These deposit schemes are not designed to actually backstop the banking sector.
 They are designed to give depositors the feeling that a “safety” exists.
-It’s providing false sense of security, based on false numbers.
+It’s providing a false sense of security, based on false numbers.

 Let’s take a look at two very different examples of deposit insurance now…

-But unfortunately, the FDIC only has enough money to cover 1% of total deposits in the banking sector.
+But unfortunately, the FDIC only has enough money to cover 1% of the total deposits in the banking sector.